Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the base of the staff represents your role or attitude.
-King of Pentacles, when reversed: The dark essence of earth behaving as air, such as a diamond: An unyielding businessman, with a gift for identifying weakness and exploiting it for personal gain.
+Click for DetailsThe card at the upper right of the circle represents the metamorphosis of the spiritual situation, and how your knowledge will evolve.
+Roy de Deniers (King of Coins), when reversed: The dark essence of earth behaving as air, such as a diamond: An unyielding businessman, with a gift for identifying weakness and exploiting it for personal gain.
 One well informed about material affairs, but ignorant of larger, more pressing issues.
 A blind devotee of business as usual, unconcerned with the unintended results, and contemptuous of new ideas.
 A person full of greed and avarice, easily corrupted by luxury or the temptations of the flesh.

-Click for DetailsThe card second from the top of the staff represents your hopes, fears, or an unexpected element that will come into play.
-The Fool: Fearlessness, imagination, open-mindedness, and an adventurous spirit.
+Click for DetailsThe card at the left of the lower line represents the person or qualities that will sustain your spiritual journey.
+Le Mat (The Fool): Fearlessness, imagination, open-mindedness, and an adventurous spirit.
 Freedom from cares and worries.
 Ideas, thoughts, and impulses coming from a completely unexpected place.
 Nonchalance at the threshold of gaining all or losing all.
 Extravagance and intoxication with life.
 The pure and undifferentiated power of creation itself, where ultimate knowledge and oblivion are unified.